jeffreykegler/hoonlint/misc/whitespace.md

 ```

 Whitespace conventions for the Ford-2 hoons are the
-same as those for backdented 2-arity hoons.
+same as those for basic syntax 2-arity hoons.

 ### FASCOM